 Either way, they're a lot of fun!

 Write for fifteen minutes.
-When you’re finished, post your practice in the comments section.
+When you're finished, post your practice in the practice box below.
 And if you post, please comment on a few pieces by other writers.